Renee Peck: This Mold House

 National media outlets, including Newsweek, National Public Radio, and The New York Times, wrote articles on Peck and her now famous column.
-For example, Newsweek wrote a story on the writer, in an article entitled A City Floods and its Paper Sails.
-The article described Peck's record popularity, writing "Today, [Peck's] section is fat with advertising, a rare example of robust growth in the otherwise moribund newspaper business."
+For example, Newsweek wrote a story on the writer in an article entitled A City Floods and Its Paper Sails.
+The article described Peck's record popularity, writing, "Today, [Peck's] section is fat with advertising, a rare example of robust growth in the otherwise moribund newspaper business."
 Newsweek recognized Peck's unique ability to employ humor in describing her efforts to rebuild.
 "It requires a certain sense of humor to keep living in the Big Easy," and through that humor, Peck was able to deeply connect with her readers.
-In noting this, the article wrote: "More remarkable still: people stop her, a newspaper editor, in public to tell her their stories.
+In noting this, the article wrote, "More remarkable still: people stop her, a newspaper editor, in public to tell her their stories.
 [Her weekly column] really struck a chord with them."

 Awards

-Peck has received awards from the Associated Press and New Orleans Press Club for service journalism.
+Peck has received awards from the Associated Press and the New Orleans Press Club for service journalism.
 In 2010, she was granted the McCormick Foundation New Media Women Entrepreneurs award.

 NolaVie

 Peck is currently the editor for NolaVie, a website featuring life and culture in New Orleans.
-NolaVie is populated by experienced journalists and members of various cultural organizations and is run by local businesswoman, Sharon Litwin, as well as Renee Peck and a group of editors and writers.
+NolaVie is populated by experienced journalists and members of various cultural organizations and is run by local businesswoman Sharon Litwin, as well as Renee Peck and a group of editors and writers.